 Texas is unique in that we are the only state where an employer has the option of providing workers’ compensation coverage to their employees.
 For employees without this coverage, you will likely need to pursue a negligence claim in order to recover compensation.

 Workers’ compensation is a state-regulated insurance program for employees who become injured or fall ill during the course and scope of their employment.
 It allows a person who is injured on the job to recover a portion of their lost wages and receive medical treatment, without having to prove that the employer was negligent in causing the injury.

 While workers’ compensation may seem like a benefit to employees, it’s important to note that it also protects employers.
 Businesses who subscribe to workers’ comp coverage are essentially shielded from lawsuits brought by injured workers, meaning a victim’s only option to recover compensation is often through the administrative workers’ comp claims process.

 Because this type of coverage can be expensive within certain industries, many employers in our state choose to opt out of the program.
-Some employers may choose to provide a suspiciously-similarly-named (private) insurance program, but they would still be considered “nonsubscribers” under the law and would not be protected from lawsuits brought by injured workers.
+Some employers may choose to provide a non-state-approved insurance program to their employees, but they would still be considered “nonsubscribers” under the law and would not be protected from lawsuits brought by injured workers.

 If you’re injured on the job in Texas, do not take your employers word with regard to your legal options.
 Call 214-720-6090 (local) or 1-833-720-6090 (toll-free) and discuss the facts of your case with us for no cost.
 We can verify whether or not your employer actually has workers’ compensation, and are happy to answer your questions 24 hours a day.